 A Study of Cycle-to-Cycle Flow Variations in a Small Spark-Ignition Engine at Low Throttle Opening 2018-32-0035

 Cycle-to-cycle flow variations significantly influence the combustion variations from one cycle to the next, particularly at low operating loads in small spark-ignition engines.
-Hence in the present work, cycle-to-cycle flow variations are analyzed at low throttle opening in a small spark-ignition engine using particle image velocimetry (PIV) technique.
-Experiments are conducted in an optically accessible single-cylinder port-fuel-injection engine (volume: 110 cm3) at 1200 rpm with throttle opening of 25%.
+Hence in the present work, cycle-to-cycle flow variations are analyzed at low throttle opening of 25% in a small spark-ignition engine using particle image velocimetry (PIV) technique.
+Experiments are conducted in an optically accessible single-cylinder, port-fuel-injection engine (volume: 110 cm3) at 1200 rpm engine speed.
 Images are captured at different crank angle positions during both intake and compression strokes over a tumble measurement plane bisecting the intake and exhaust valves, and processed using cross-correlation method to obtain the instantaneous velocity fields considering 200 image pairs at each crank angle position considered.
-Turbulent Kinetic energy and probability density functions of vorticity are then calculated from measured instantaneous velocity fields at different crank angle positions to quantify the cycle-to-cycle variations.
-CFD simulations are also performed using CONVERGE software, and showed good agreement with measured flow fields using PIV.
+Turbulent kinetic energy and probability density functions of vorticity are then calculated from measured instantaneous velocity fields at different crank angle positions to quantify the cycle-to-cycle flow variations.
+It is found that cycle-to-cycle variations were increased from 84 CAD to 114 CAD during intake, and then were reduced during intake (from 114 CAD to BDC of intake) and compression, except a slight increase during late compression.
+CFD simulations are also performed using CONVERGE software, and showed good agreement with measured flow fields obtained using PIV.

-Indian Institute of Technology, Madras, R&D, TVS Motor Company, Hosur, India
+Indian Institute of Technology, Madras, TVS Motor Company Limited

 SAE/JSAE Small Engine Technology Conference